 Volunteer with your kids at the local food bank to learn more about how food is distributed to those in need.
 Volunteer with older kids at a community center with serving meals- a valuable experience and a great way to give back to the community!
 It will benefit as a great talking point for reducing food waste as well!

 Have a family member who demands candy canes?
 Buy the hollow ones and use one as a straw!
 Kids will enjoy the holiday flavor while sipping on water or homemade healthy beverages like water mixed with a splash of pomegranate or grape juice.
 Or try making your own tasty fruit candy cane made with bananas and strawberries!
 Next, try these 10 festive food art creations!

 Make homemade dough ornaments with flour and salt.
 You will teach your kids cooking and baking skills while creating memories that you can share with others.
+We love these cookie cutters* for a fun variety of shapes!
 Glaze the ornaments after the holidays so they last for years to come.
 ‘Season’ your ornaments with different spices such as cinnamon, nutmeg, or pumpkin pie for enticing scents.
 Talk about other ways to use these spices with your kids.

 Cut out potatoes in various shapes, like apples, Christmas trees or wreaths and stamp them on brown paper to make your own personalized wrapping paper.

 Ask your kids to each come up with one or two favorite nuts or dried fruits, then combine to create a family snack mix.
 Add your trail mix to salads, yogurt, rice dishes or keep it plain for a snack while on family outings.